spryker/spryker-docs/docs/dg/dev/sdks/sdk/development-tools/phpstorm-support.md

 - `console code:sniff:style -f`: Performs style fixes.
 - `console code:phpstan`: Executes static analysis.
 - `console code:sniff:architecture`: Checks for architecture rule violations.
-Each of these commands can be run at either the module or project level.
+Each of these commands can be run at module level.